AbigailSchidler/leetcode-prep/june-2025/june-17/notes.md

 not need the base case!
 This makes it way easier to match with problem 27 in that I can start at `k = 1` instead of `k = 0`.
 That way I can continue to use it as a pointer for the next open spot for a unique value, and the actual count of unique elements.

+## Problem 80: Remove Duplicates from Sorted Array II (Medium)

+### Approach

+This problem was very similar to problem 26.
+At this point I had not attempted the optimized solution I found for problem 26, but I chose to try using that logic to implement this problem anyway.
+The only difference for this problem was that if a duplicate was found, it is allowed to be added to the final array if it's only the second occurrence.
+Therefore, I kept track of a new variable `occur` that remembered if an element was already added.
+The other case followed the same logic as problem 26 in terms of if the element was unique.

+### Initialization

+I initialized two variables.
+The first was `k`, which was set to 1 because the constraints specify that `nums` has at least one element.

+The second variable was `occur`, which I initialized to 1 also because there was one occurrence of the first value in `nums` that was processed.
+This value would either be 0 or 1 (may change to be True or False) based on whether a duplicate was found or another unique value.

+### Algorithm

+The for loop went from the range [1, len(s)) because the first element of the array was already processed as valid.

+The first condition in the body of the for loop checks for a case when the compared elements are the same, and there's only been one occurrence of that element so far.
+The second condition is identical to problem 26 in seeing if `nums[i] > nums[k-1]`.
+Both of these conditions check for a valid element to add, so the bodies of these conditionals are almost identical, with the exception of setting `occur` to 0 for the first condition, and 1 for the second.
+I believe there is a less redundant way to approach this.

+`k` is returned at the end since it represents the number of elements that should remain in the list.

+### Challenges

+My main challenge was trying to reduce redundancy in my code, which I will have to check with a sample solution to get advice.

+### Extra Notes

+One of the sample solutions is SO similar to problem 26 with one tweak.
+Instead of using `k=1` and `nums[k-1]`, it goes in pairs of twos!
+This means it uses `k=2` and `nums[k-2]`.
+So simple!!!
+There is no need for the `occur` variable with this approach.